craftcms/docs/docs/2.x/plugins/templates.md

 ## Giving your Plugin its own CP Section

-If you want to give your plugin its own CP section, add this to your primary plugin class:
+If you want to give your plugin its own control panel section, add this to your primary plugin class:

 ```php
 <?php